• About

 FacebookTwitterWhatsApp

-Samsung is expected to lose its global smartphone shipment crown to Apple for the first time in 14 years, according to Counterpoint research.
+Samsung is expected to lose its global smartphone shipment crown to Apple for the first time in 14 years, according to Counterpoint Research.

 The research firm has been tracking Apple’s smartphone shipments throughout 2025, and Apple has performed strongly, particularly in Q3.
 They forecast Apple to reach a global share of 19.4%, which will make them the number one smartphone OEM for the first time since 2011.
 Samsung is expected to grow 4.6% YoY to clinch a global share of 18.7%, dropping to second place.

 According to Counterpoint, iPhone shipments in Q3 2025 “exceeded expectations” with a 9% YoY growth.
 This was thanks to the release of the iPhone 17 series, which are typically released during this period.
-Counterpoint’s data shows that that the sales of the 17 in the US were 12% higher than the iPhone 16 series, 18% higher in China and 7% higher in Japan.
+Counterpoint’s data shows that the sales of the 17 in the US were 12% higher than the iPhone 16 series, 18% higher in China, and 7% higher in Japan.

 Back to Samsung, they are expected to grow by 5% which is supported by a resilient supply chain.
-In addition, their A series is expected to strengthen their momentum in markets like Africa, Middle East, Southeast Asia and India.
+In addition, their A series is expected to strengthen their momentum in markets like Africa, the Middle East, Southeast Asia and India.

 Join our Telegram channel